begriffs/decaying-accumulator/README.md

     new DecayingAccumulator({decaySpeed: 1000, currentScale: 4});
     // now currentValue() === 0.25 after nudge(1)

+If nudges have adjusted the scale you can have it reset after a cooldown period by providing a `cooldownSpeed` argument to the constructor.

 ### Try [a demo](http://begriffs.github.io/decaying-accumulator/)

 ## Running tests locally